Yaseen Abdalla

 Yaseen Abdalla (born August 13, 2001) is a Sudanese-American long-distance runner.
 He is an NCAA national champion, anchoring the distance medley relay with a 3:55.59 through 1600 meters at the 2022 NCAA Division I Indoor Track and Field Championships.
 He holds the Sudanese record in the marathon, the indoor mile, and the 3000-meter and 5000-meter runs.
-Abdalla competes for the Arkansas Razorbacks and previously the Tennessee Volunteers and Texas Longhorns.
+Abdalla previously competed for the Texas Longhorns, the Tennessee Volunteers, and the Arkansas Razorbacks, respectively.

 Athletic career

 High school

-Abdalla attended Lyndon B. Johnson High School in Austin, Texas.
+Abdalla attended Lyndon B. Johnson High School in Austin, Texas for the years 2016–2019.
 He began running sophomore year and ran a 24:24 5k.
 By senior year he placed 3rd in the Texas State meet and placed sixth in the Nike South Regional Championships with a time of 15:45.64.
+In the same year, Abdalla placed 15th with a time of 15:34.0 in the Foot Locker South Regionals.

 Collegiate career

 2019–2020

 Following his high school career, Abdalla walked onto the track and field and cross country team at the University of Texas at Austin.

 He did not compete in the 2019 cross country season.

 The 2020 indoor and outdoor track seasons were canceled due to the COVID-19 pandemic.